Chess Opening Theory/1. e4/1...e5/2. Nf3/2...Nc6/3. Bb5/3...Qf6

 History

-[edit | edit source]3...Qf6 has no official name in the Encyclopedia of Chess Openings (ECO).
-The book The Ruy Lopez: Winning Chess with 1 P-K4 (1963) by Leonard Barden predates the ECO and calls this variation the "Frankfurt Defence".[2]
+[edit | edit source]3...Qf6 has no official name in the Encyclopaedia of Chess Openings (ECO).
+The book The Ruy Lopez: Winning Chess with 1 P-K4 (1963) by Leonard Barden, predating the ECO, calls this variation the "Frankfurt Defence".[2]
 They place it towards the "outrageous" end of their list of "irregular and bizarre defences".
+Barden doesn't provide an attribution but the name presumably comes from Jean Taubenhaus v Louis Paulsen during the 5th DSB Congress, held Frankfurt, Germany in 1887.[3]

-Documented theory for 3...Qf6 dates back to at least 1843 in the Handbuch des Schachspiels (Handbook of Chess).
-It cites the dubious line: 4. c3 a6 5.
+Documented theory for 3...Qf6 dates back to at least 1843 in Handbuch des Schachspiels (German: Handbook of Chess).
+It cites the dubious line 4. c3 a6 5.
 Bxc6 Qxc6 6.
 O-O Qxe4 7.
 Nxe5 Be7 8.
 Re1 Qf5 9. d4 d6 10.
 Nf3 Be6.
-The Handbuch notes that white is likely better off with 4.
+The Handbuch notes that White is likely better off with 4.
 Nc3 instead.[4]

-One of the earliest recorded games of 3...Qf6 was played in Howard Staunton vs Bernhard Horwitz at the then London Chess Club in 1846.[5]
+One of the earliest recorded games of 3...Qf6 was played in Howard Staunton vs Bernhard Horwitz at the London Chess Club in 1846.[5]

-In 2021, Grandmaster Aman Hambleton experimented with this opening and, finding there was no official name for it in the ECO, gave it the eponym "The Hambleton Defense" and noted its tricky king-side play.[6]
+In 2021, Grandmaster Aman Hambleton experimented with this opening and, finding there was no official name for it in the ECO, gave it the eponym "The Hambleton Defence" and noted its tricky king-side play.[6]

 The Chess.com opening book refers to the opening as the "Ruy López Opening: Gunderam Variation" apparently by analogy with the Gunderam defence, 1. e4 e5 2.
 Nf3 Qe7.
 In the Gunderam defence, Black also defends the e5 pawn with the queen, but this involves an early Qe7 not Qf6 and Gerhart Gunderam is not known to have had an affiliation with 3...Qf6.